boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-throughput-advice-blob.md

    *  1r2c (single-rate two-color) rate limiter

       This is the most basic rate limiter, described in {{Section 2.3 of ?RFC2475}}.
-      It meters at an ingress intreface a traffic stream and marks its packets as in-profile (below CIR being enforced) or out-of-profile (above CIR being enforced).
+      It meters at an ingress interface a traffic stream and marks its packets as in-profile (below CIR being enforced) or out-of-profile (above CIR being enforced).
       In-profile packets are accepted and forwarded.
 Out-of profile